zhongzec/SpaceDodge/README.txt

 python ./run.py -h 20 -w 80 -d 1

-Note: height and width of canvas are determined by the maximum allowed by current Terminal size
+Note: Difficulty can be 1,2 or 3; height and width of canvas are determined by the maximum allowed by current Terminal size
 --------------------------------------------------------------------------------
 3. How to play